kgsint/oms-php/README.md

 Simple order management system with PHP utilizing MVC pattern and database layer as MySQL.

-If you are not using MySQL, you can optionally switch another database layer by following the steps,
+>If you are not using MySQL, you can optionally switch another database layer by following the steps,

-- In `.env` file, switch db connection, for example `DB_CONNECTION=pgsql`
+> - In `.env` file, switch db connection, for example `DB_CONNECTION=pgsql`
-- Create your database layer in `\src\Core\Database` for example, `PostgreSql.php` and then implement
+>- Create your database layer in `\src\Core\Database` for example, `PostgreSql.php` and then implement
-- register entry in `/src/bootstrap.php`
+>- register entry in `/src/bootstrap.php`

   ```php
     $app->bind(Database::class, function() {